bvarner/varnerized_ant_cpcbm/README.md

 At the lead-screw, this would be 3.25 times higher.
 (29.82 * 3.25) = 89.46N/cm

-#### Conclusion
+**Conclusion**
-With 1/8th microstepping, a 1:3.25 gear ratio, a 8mm pitch leadscrew, and a stepper driver set to 1/8 stepping, we should exceed the resolution capability and torque output of the ANT's NEMA8 design.
+With 1/8th microstepping, a 1:3.25 gear ratio, a 8mm pitch leadscrew, and a stepper driver set to 1/8 stepping, we will exceed the repeatable resolution and torque of the ANT's NEMA8 head design.
+Furthermore this part selection will enable using parts I have on hand, cutting the cost to build the head unit considerably.

 ## Original ANT Project resources